How would you feel, if Antonio promised to unveil for you the mysterious, dark, underbelly of consciousness, would you be afraid?

 Surely you are having a hard time imagining my description!

-There I was, lying on a cotton terry cloth bath towel, little feet and hands reaching out to nowhere and everywhere all at the same time.
-Wow did I shine! the brightness was so intense I had to avert my eyes.
+The brightness emanating from my little body was so intense I had to avert my eight fly like eyes.
 The glory of the moment was captivating, magnificent, blissful beyond description.
-Looking around the room, my mother and father were both radiant, excitement and joy permeated throughout adding animation to the celebration.
+Looking around the room, my mother and father were both radiant, adding animation to the celebration.
+Excitement and joy permeated throughout.
 Never have I seen my mother so beautiful, nor my father so proud.

-Suddenly, amidst this merriest of events, a pique of intuition bespoke disaster.
-Moments after processing this most disturbing sense of intuit, a distinctive cool breeze traced across my back, making camp at the nape of my neck.
+Suddenly, amidst this merriest of events, a pique of intuition, lingering in the corner of my mind, bespoke disaster.
+Moments after processing this strange sense of dread, a distinctive cool breeze traced across my back, making camp at the nape of my neck.

 Antonio had promised to illuminate darkness!